ggkiok/WebPetApp/README.md

 }

 // POST api/PetWalker
-Creates new PetWalker.You must POST in Json Format the new PetWalker info(FirstName,LastName,Email,PhoneNumber) and returns STATUS:201 and new created PetWalker in Json Format i.e
+Creates new PetWalker.You must POST in Json Format (and with header Content-Type:application/json) the new PetWalker info(FirstName,LastName,Email,PhoneNumber) and returns STATUS:201 and new created PetWalker in Json Format i.e
 {
 "FirstName":"Xara",
 "LastName":"Joe",